 Information about course requirements, compulsory subjects, supervision, thesis submissions, extensions, plagiarism and contacts.

-For information about Student Administration, Student Centres and Services Directory; Academic Skills, Careers and Employment, Chaplaincy, Children's Services, Counselling and Psychological Services, Disability Liaison, Health Service, Safer Community Program and Murrup Barak Indigenous Student Programs please visit the Student Services website.
+For information about student administration, Stop 1 and Service Finder; Academic skills, Jobs and opportunities, Chaplaincy, Childcare, Counselling and Psychological Services, Student Equity and Disability Support, Health Service, Safer Community Program and Murrup Barak Indigenous student programs please visit the Service Finder website.

 Stop 1 is the face of student services online, on the phone and in person.
 Services include administration, course planning, enrolment assistance, skills development and support services.

 The course requirements for all University of Melbourne courses are outlined in the University's online Handbook.
 Please refer to the relevant Handbook entry for the requirements of your chosen course:

 - Bachelor of Arts (Degree with Honours) (BH-ARTS)